josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

 ### Task 8: Operationalize the experiment

-1. Now that we have a functioning model, let us package it up into a predictive experiment that can be called as a web service.
+1. Now that we have a functioning model, let us package it up into a predictive experiment that can be called as a web service

-2. In the command bar at the bottom, select **Set Up Web Service** and then select **Predictive Web Service \[Recommended\]**.
-(If Predictive Web Service is grayed out, run the experiment again)
+1. In the command bar at the bottom, select **Set Up Web Service** and then select **Predictive Web Service \[Recommended\]** (If Predictive Web Service is grayed out, run the experiment again)

     ![On the Command bar, Set Up Web Service is selected.
 From it\'s sub-menu, Predictive Web Service \[Recommended\] is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image88.png "Command bar")

-3. A copy of your training experiment is created, and a new tab labeled Predictive Experiment is added, which contains the trained model wrapped between web service input (e.g. the web service action you invoke with parameters) and web service output modules (e.g., how the result of scoring the parameters are returned).
+1. A copy of your training experiment is created, and a new tab labeled Predictive Experiment is added, which contains the trained model wrapped between web service input (e.g. the web service action you invoke with parameters) and web service output modules (e.g., how the result of scoring the parameters are returned)

     ![The Design Surface for Big Data Hands-on Lab \[Predicitive Exp.\] now displays from the beginning Web service input through Web service output.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image89.png "Design Surface")

-4. We will make some adjustments to the web service input and output modules to control the parameters we require and the results we return.
+1. We will make some adjustments to the web service input and output modules to control the parameters we require and the results we return

-5. Move the Web Service Input module down, so it is to the right of the Join Data module.
+1. Move the Web Service Input module down, so it is to the side of the Join Data module.
 Connect the output of the Web service input module to input of the Edit Metadata module.

     ![On this Design Surface, Web service input has an arrow pointing down to Edit Metadata.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image90.png "Design Surface")

-6. Right-click the line connecting the Join Data module and the Edit Metadata module and select **Delete**.
+1. Right-click the line connecting the Join Data module and the Edit Metadata module and select **Delete**

     ![On this Design Surface, Web service input has an arrow pointing down to Edit Metadata.
 This time, however, Edit Metadata has a warning icon, a red circle with an exclamation point in it.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image91.png "Design Surface")